aminbash/catalog-scrape/README.md

 - Department
 - Prerequisite
 ```
-These five fields are transformed into a dataframe, manipulated, and converted to a .csv file.
+These five fields are transformed into a dataframe, manipulated (sorted and duplicates removed), and converted to a .csv file.